Nocheto Help (3.X.X)

 tag <name> [<value>]

 set tag <name> to <value>.
-If no value, erase tag
+If no <value> is given, tag is removed

 tags